top of page

 Chest pain patients receive a very different workup from healthcare providers than back pain patients do.

-Back Pain vs Chest Pain
+How People With Back Pain Get Treated vs Those With Chest Pain

 An interesting comparison, however, is viewing low back pain in a similar light to chest pain.
 While 80% of back pain cases will resolve on their own and are benign, the same can be said for chest pain.
 Only around 10 - 15% of chest pain presentations turn out to be serious.